 Evci, U., Kaminski, M. M. (2020).
 Strzał w stopę.
 Niezamierzone konsekwencje polityczne manipulacji wyborczej w tureckich wyborach parlamentarnych w 2018 roku.
 Decyzje, 2020(34), 49-65. https://doi.org/10.7206/DEC.<1733-0092.146> (Polish Translation – Original work published in Turkish Studies in 2020)

 Evci, U. (October, 2021).
 Shot in the foot: Unintended political consequences of electoral engineering in the Turkish parliamentary elections in 2018.
 Paper presented at the Annual Meeting of American Political Science Association; September 30 – October 3 2021, Seattle WA.

 Evci U. (January, 2021).
 Regional correction of the Flis-Slomczynski-Stolicki formula: the case of Turkish elections.
 Paper presented at the Annual Meeting of Southern Political Science Association; January 6 – January 9 2021; Online.

-Evci, U. and Kaminski, M. (March, 2020 – Presentation Cancelled due to COVID-19).
+Evci, U. and Kaminski, M. (March, 2020 – Presented During the 2022 Public Choice Society Annual Meeting after COVID-19 Cancellations in 2020 and 2021 ).
 Shot in the foot: Unintended political consequences of electoral engineering in the Turkish parliamentary elections in 2018.
 To be presented at 2020 Public Choice Annual Meetings; March 12 – March 14 2020; Newport Beach, CA.